 Why is my backup taking so long?
-Have you ever been to such a situation?
-If yes, then it is time to find out what causes the slowing down of your data backups and how to make your backup environment more efficient?
+How can I make my data backup faster?
+Have you ever been in such a situation and looked out for answers?
+If yes, then it is time to find out what causes the slowing down of your data backups in the organization and how to make the backup environment more efficient.

 There are times bottlenecks occur between the data and backup devices.
-This happens when the backup throughput required to complete the process is larger when compared to the network bandwidth.
-Why bottlenecks occur and how to alleviate them?
-The solution is to increase the bandwidth between the data and backup devices to slow down data backups that are caused by bottlenecks.
+One of them is the throughput which refers to the performance of the backup task over a specific period that affects the process to a large extent.
+One of the efficient solutions is to increase the bandwidth between the data and backup devices to avoid slow backups.

 Let us have a look at the checklist of 8 things that causes slow data backups:

 How does your system transfer data?
 Faster or slower?
 Yes, speed matters.
 If your system is feeding/ transferring data quicker or slower than your backup system can handle, it will affect the backup performance.
 A slower speed indicates lesser throughput.
 Attempting to feed data too fast results in blocks being disruptive or non-functional.
 Thus, the next time you decide to back your data up, ensure to adjust both tempos such that they match each other.